Archive for presentation skills

 Take to the the streets by visiting your local farmer’s market and buying/cooking local.
 Boycott processed cr*p disguised as food.

-The presentation deck I used at the conference, with added narration, is linked here.
+The presentation deck I used at the conference is linked here.

 I welcome comments, arguments, suggestions.